 Students will be expected to read, write, discuss, critique and participate in simulated exercises.
 After an overview of dispute systems design theory and principles, students will, through readings, discussions and exercises, study seven actual systems that reflect dispute systems design principles.
 Then through a series of additional hands-on role plays and simulations, students will have the opportunity to develop systems design skills and work on a mock consulting team during class.
-Simulations will lead students through the various stages or architecture of systems design, from taking design initiative through assessment, creating processes and systems design topics, including recent developments in neuroscience and their potential impact on dispute resolution, choice architecture and "nudge" principles, the impact of mediator orientations on program design, restorative justice practices, and transformative mediation.
+Simulations will lead students through the various stages or architecture of systems design, from taking design initiative through assessment, creating processes and systems and implementation.
+This course also focuses on advanced mediation and dispute systems design topics, including recent developments in neuroscience and their potential impact on dispute resolution, choice architecture and "nudge" principles, the impact of mediator orientations on program design, restorative justice practices, and transformative mediation.
 The practical and ethical implications of systems design work will also be explored, as well as opportunities for synthesis of systems design skills into legal practice.